Out of Eden Walk: Connecting Humanity

 -

 - HomeStories is a crowd-sourced storytelling map that unifies a multitude of voices in conversation about a common theme—where on Earth we call “home,” and why.
-(Watch a 5-min intro video to HomeStories here.)
+(Watch a five-minute intro video to HomeStories here.)
 In this digital commons, participants publish brief narratives describing their experiences of “home.”
 If they choose, they can include a photo of themselves and can answer the same three Milestone questions Paul asks people he meets every hundred miles along his global route: Who are you?
 Where are you from?
 Where are you going?
 Each post is pinned to the location the author is describing, creating a unified, geotagged archive of individual narratives.
 Launched in 2017 in partnership with Esri and the Robert R. McCormick Foundation, HomeStories sparked interest from the Out of Eden Walk’s global community, with many followers asking how they could participate.
 Educators in the United States and other countries wanted to bring HomeStories to their classrooms and community members in various locales wanted to add their stories and to share the map with family members and friends.
-In keeping with the spirit of Paul’s multi-country storytelling journey, the map invites anyone, anywhere in the world to tell their own story.
+In keeping with the spirit of Paul’s multi-country storytelling journey, the map invites anyone, anywhere in the world, to tell their own story.
 Already, thousands of people from dozens of countries representing every continent have added their voices, and a committed team of 25 volunteers from diverse locales including the United States, India, Italy, Zambia, and the Canary Islands are signed up to act as Story Gatherers—ambassadors of the Out of Eden Walk amplifying program awareness and engagement through storytelling.

 -